Theory of Mind is a superpower in public relations.

-The concept of the Theory of Mind was first introduced in the 1970s by developmental psychologists who were studying the way children understand others’ beliefs, intentions, and emotions.
+The concept of the Theory of Mind was first introduced in the 1970s by developmental psychologists studying how children understand others’ beliefs, intentions, and emotions.

-Through various experiments, researchers have discovered that children begin to understand that people have different thoughts and feelings based on their unique perspectives and experiences around age four.
+Through various experiments, researchers have discovered that around age four, children begin to understand that people have different thoughts and feelings based on their unique perspectives and experiences.
 1Theory of mind.
 (2023, April 21).
 In Wikipedia. https://en.wikipedia.org/wiki/Theory_of_mind